-AMTRA offers a range of posters for use in store, for companion animal, equine and farm animal businesses.
+AMTRA has created a range of Point of Sale (POS) materials for use in store, for companion animal, equine and farm animal businesses.
 These are intended to encourage animal owners to ask questions and engage with SQPs, rather than start the interaction with their mind already made up.
-You can download all six posters and print the one(s) you want.

-Information about renewing your SQP status for 2018 is being sent to all SQPs in early October, with reminders in late October and again in November.
-Anyone wanting to continue to act as an SQP after 31 December 2017 should have paid their annual renewal fee or had it paid by their employer by 30 November 2017.
+Information about renewing your SQP status for 2019 is being sent to all AMTRA SQPs in early October, with reminders in late October and again in November.
+Anyone wanting to continue to act as an AMTRA SQP after 31 December 2018 should have paid their annual renewal fee or had it paid by their employer by 30 November 2018.
 VMD will be notified of those for whom no payment had been made.

-For payments made online by 30 November, the fee for 2018 is £36 per SQP, including the £2 discount, or £38 to pay by other means.
+For payments made online by 30 November, the fee for 2018 is £43 for a farm-SQP (SQP numbers including R, G, K or L) or £38 for all other SQPs, including the £2 discount, or £40/£45 to pay by other means.
 To pay:

 We do not take payments over the telephone, and do not accept payments by BACS.
 This makes the administration much easier for AMTRA and allows us to pass on the cost savings to SQPs and their employers.